1r3n33/intex/docs/BrandSafety.md

     Let's consider, as a Brand Safety Provider, you would like to store a list of [IAB Brand Safety Unsafe Categories](#iab) ids corresponding to unsafe content of a given website.
     You should follow the following steps:

-    1. Encoding the list of `type` [IAB Brand Safety Unsafe Categories](#iab) ids into `bytes` using a specific `format`
+    1. Encoding the list of `type` [IAB Brand Safety Unsafe Categories](#iab) ids into `bytes` using a specific format.
-    2. Computing the `hash` of the website URL as a key to the `bytes`
-    3. Calling an Intex Exchange smart contract method to write all these information on the blockchain
+    2. Calling an Intex Exchange smart contract method to store all these information on the blockchain.

     The most simple format you can use to encode a type of list of ids into bytes is the following: